 HMP works closely with regional and country offices to support various humanitarian mediation projects in Africa, Central Asia and Asia, in contexts where political dialogue has been non-existent or has not progressed while humanitarian issues remain unaddressed.
 This type of mediation has also been used in post-conflict situations where unresolved humanitarian issues have resulted in ongoing tensions.

-HD would like to thank the Swedish Ministry of Foreign Affairs and the United States Department of State, Bureau of Population, Refugee and Migration, for their financial support to HMP over recent years.
+HD would like to thank the Swedish Ministry of Foreign Affairs for its financial support to HMP over recent years.